Extending Weinberg's EFT: effective scalar-tensor theories up to sixth order: Eliminating redundancies in scalar--tensor theories

 \subsection{Weinberg's four-derivative EFT}

 We now review the derivation of the general scalar-tensor theory up to fourth order in derivatives, as originally discussed in the context of inflation \cite{Weinberg:2008hq}.
 As we have just described, the first task is to write down all possible operators up to this order.
-This gives $S=S_\text{LO}[g, \phi]+S_4[g, \phi]$ where the leading order action is given by \eqref{SLO} and $S_4[g, \phi]=\int \dd^4 x \sqrt{-g} \,\mathcal{L}_4$, and the four-derivative \textit{off-shell} scalar-tensor Lagrangian is given by \cite{Weinberg:2008hq}\footnote{Although the Lagrangian in \cite{Weinberg:2008hq} is written in terms of the Weyl tensor instead of the Riemann tensor, it can be checked that it is equivalent to Lagrangian \eqref{4derLagOffShell}.}
+This gives $S=S_\text{LO}[g, \phi]+S_4[g, \phi]$ where the leading order action is given by \eqref{SLO} and $S_4[g, \phi]=\int \dd^4 x \sqrt{-g} \,\mathcal{L}_4$.
+The four-derivative \textit{off-shell} scalar-tensor Lagrangian is given by \cite{Weinberg:2008hq}\footnote{Although the Lagrangian in \cite{Weinberg:2008hq} is written in terms of the Weyl tensor instead of the Riemann tensor, it can be checked that it is equivalent to Lagrangian \eqref{4derLagOffShell}.}

 Here $f_n(\phi)$ are arbitrary functions of the scalar field and $\epsilon^{\a\b\g\d}$ is the four-dimensional Levi-Civita tensor.
-Next, we use the leading equations in (\ref{eom}) to eliminate all operators proportional to $\Box \phi$ and the Ricci tensor.
+Next, we substitute the leading order equations from (\ref{eom}) to replace $\Box \phi$, the Ricci tensor and the Ricci scalar.
 In this {\it on-shell} limit, the above Lagrangian becomes

 This expression captures the most general scalar–tensor theory at fourth order in derivatives that respect diffeomorphism invariance.
-Any other operator at the same order can be obtained through integration by parts, the use of identities or a suitable field redefinition and therefore does not introduce new physics.
+Any other operator at the same order can be obtained through integration by parts, or the use of identities and therefore does not introduce new physics.
 The result contains three independent operators, each multiplied by an arbitrary function of the scalar field.
 These operators can be regarded as a convenient basis for the space of fourth-order scalar–tensor interactions.

 The choice of basis for the on-shell EFT is not unique.
-In particular, applying further field redefinitions that depend on the same coefficient functions generates equivalent formulations.
 For example, we could replace the Riemann tensors with Weyl tensors in \eqref{4derLag}, recovering the fourth order on-shell EFT presented by Weinberg \cite{Weinberg:2008hq},

 Another elegant choice replaces the square of the Riemann tensor with the Gauss–Bonnet invariant, yielding